 Our operations and performance depend significantly on economic conditions.
 Uncertainty about United States and global economic conditions poses a risk as consumers and businesses may postpone spending in response to tighter credit, negative financial news and/or declines in income or asset values, which could have a material negative effect on demand for transportation services.
-We are unable to predict the likely duration and severity of disruptions in the financial markets and adverse economic conditions, and if the current uncertainty continues or economic conditions further deteriorate, our business and results of operations could be materially and adversely affected.
+We are unable to predict the likely duration and severity of disruptions in the financial markets and adverse economic conditions, and our business and results of operations could be materially and adversely affected.
 Other factors that could influence demand include fluctuations in fuel costs, labor costs, consumer confidence, and other macroeconomic factors affecting consumer spending behavior.
 We have little or no control over any of these factors or their effects on the transportation industry.
-Increases in the operating costs of railroads, trucking companies or drayage companies can be expected to result in higher freight rates.
-Our operating margins could be adversely affected if we were unable to pass through to our customers the full amount of higher freight rates.
 Economic recession or a downturn in customers' business cycles also may have an adverse effect on our results of operations and growth by reducing demand for our services.
 Therefore, our results of operations, like the entire freight transportation industry, are cyclical and subject to significant period-to-period fluctuations.
 There could be a number of follow-on effects from a credit crisis on our business, including the insolvency of key transportation providers and the inability of our customers to obtain credit to finance development and/or manufacture products resulting in a decreased demand for transportation services.
-Our revenues and gross margins are dependent upon this demand, and if demand for transportation services declines, our revenues and gross margins could be adversely
+Our revenues and gross margins are dependent upon this demand, and if demand for transportation services declines, our revenues and gross margins could be adversely affected.